SakuraMatrix/p1-andrewgregersen/readme.md

 The features implemented in this project should allow the user to do the following:

 1. Access the program through the web browser
+    1. Implemented through a Restful API
-2. Have the ability to have multiple profiles
+2. Have the ability to have multiple accounts
+    1. And have access to them
+    2. Create new accounts
+    3. Delete old accounts
+    4. Read information about accounts
-3. Add and remove available funds that the application offers
+3. Add funds to and account
+4. Remove available funds from an account
-4. Budget their monthly spending and be able to break it down week by week.
+6. Budget their monthly spending and be able to break it down week by week.
-5. Update their information as needed (budget allowance)
+7. Update their information as needed (budget allowance)

 ## Technologies